duggabe/gr-control/README.md

     sudo make install
     sudo ldconfig

 <a name="ops"/>

 ## Operation
-The package uses four separate processes: (a) the station control module (`xmt_rcv_switch`), a transmitter, a receiver, and the relay contol module (in a Raspberry Pi).
+The package uses four separate processes: (a) the station control module (`xmt_rcv_switch`), (b) a transmitter, (c) a receiver, and (d) the relay contol module (in a Raspberry Pi).
 They all can be on the same computer or on two or more separate computers by adjusting the ZMQ socket addresses.
 See [ZMQ PUB Sink](https://wiki.gnuradio.org/index.php/ZMQ_PUB_Sink#Parameters) for an explanation of Addresses.

 ### Data Flow Description